giginet/github-action-artifactbundle/README.md

 ## Usage

+> [!NOTE]
+> You can refer the settings in [giginet/github-action-artifactbundle-example](https://github.com/giginet/github-action-artifactbundle-example)

 This plugin collect executables from the repository and compress them into `*.artifactbundle.zip`.
 This plugin just make a bundle, so you need to set up the steps to build Swift Package before this plugin.